September 5, 2018

 I unhitched my bag and made my way to the water where Blazing Saddle was cleaning two freshly caught trout for lunch.

 After a good rest, I left Aqua Man and Slip Knot.
 The trail climbed slightly through wooded country.
 As I approached another lake, a hiker bowed to me.
 He smiled and said that he didn’t speak English when I asked what lake it was.
-We both bowed our heads to each other as I headed down to the lake’s sandy beach.
+We both bowed good-bye to each other as I headed down to the lake’s sandy beach.

 Blazing Saddle’s bag was sitting off-trail, like he said, but he was nowhere to be seen.
 It didn’t seem to me that this was the area where we would camp.
 He arrived momentarily saying that there was a beautiful view off-trail he wanted his kids to see.
 He said I should walk out there too, to look.
-I headed a few hundred feet off trail to a ledge.
+I headed a few hundred feet off-trail to a ledge.

 In front of me stood a mountain view, and below was a valley of trees.
 What I found most spectacular was the strong wind blowing down the mountain.
 It buffeted my hair.
 It whipped to my right and around the valley in a circular motion approaching me again from the left.
 Round and round it went, the trees swayed and my hair flew.
 It was fascinating to not only hear, but to watch and feel the power of the wind.